 I realize these are silk flowers and there are lovers and haters and everything in between.
 But even the most skeptical among us may be doing a double take with some of the silk flowers that are available today.
 There are also a few simple things you can do to make your wreaths and arrangements look more realistic looking.
 The secret is texture.
-By adding more texture it forces the eye to move quickly from one element to another giving the impression of something living as opposed to fake.
+By adding more texture it forces the eye to move quickly from one element to another giving the illusion of something living as opposed to fake.

 1. Add at least 3 different types of greenery.

 There are tons of different types of greenery to choose from.
 There are aisles upon aisles at your local craft store or browse the online craft stores for a ton of choices.